 Use Luxiq regularly to get the most benefit.
 Stop using the medicine once your symptoms clear up.

-Call your doctor if your skin condition does not improve after 2 to 4 weeks, or if it gets worse.
+Call your doctor if your skin condition does not improve after 2 weeks, or if it gets worse.

 Store at room temperature away from moisture and heat.

 The foam is flammable.
 Do not use near high heat or open flame.
 Do not smoke until the foam has completely dried on your skin.

 What happens if I miss a dose?